NOTES:--

 (vii) Deliberate bombardment of undefended places.

-(viii) Wanton destruction of religious, charitable, educational and historical buildings and monuments.
+(viii) Wanton destruction of religious, charitable, educational and historical

 (ix) Use of explosive or expanding bullets and other inhuman appliances.